 Setup Advice –

-With Paris Trucks and their soft stock bushings, we find that we can get just the slightest hint of bite with the Orangatang InHeats or Seismic Blast Waves.
+With Paris Trucks and their soft stock bushings, we find that we can get just the slightest hint of bite with the Orangatang InHeats, Seismic Blast Waves, and Seismic 85mm Speed Vents.
 If this scares you, we suggest upgrading your bushings.
 That said, we have ridden prototypes for almost a year on stock bushings with no problems.
 With the deck so low, you will nearly have to bottom it out to turn enough to make it bite.
 At my 170 lbs and aggressive riding style, I trust it!
 But you can make that choice for yourself.
+If you are looking for bushing suggestions, we highly recommend Orangantang Nipples and Riptide Canons or Magnums, which are both slightly oversized bushings that will fill the Paris bushing seat and restrict just that last bit of lean and will make wheel bite impossible.
+We also space out the trucks with both speed washers on the inside, which gives you just a touch of extra room.
+This is needed with stock bushings but will likely not be necessary if you choose to change them to either of the suggested options.
 When setting up your Trip with thin trucks like the Paris 150, you will want to choose a wheel that does not have too much offset on the inner lip.
-That’s why the InHeat and Blast Wave are such good wheels for this deck.
+That’s why the InHeat, Blast Wave, and Speed Vents are such good wheels for this deck.
 The InHeat, with its wider contact patch, will leave the edge of the wheels just barely wider than the 9.25-inch platform.
 They will be a great choice for those who like to carve and grip, and they break in nicely and feel great over the life of the wheel.
 They will start sliding really smoothly once you’re into the meat of the wheel and will be a little choppy (more grip!) until you reach that point.
 The Blast Wave is a little bit thinner and will line up almost perfectly with the edge of the deck.
 It breaks in a little more quickly and never has as much grip as the InHeat, but feels more effortless to get the wheels sliding, and the exceptionally high rebound Defcon urethane feels a little bit faster.